stacks-network/docs/docs/nodes-and-miners/signer.md

 To run a signer node, you’ll need access to run `bitcoind` in addition to a Stacks node.

-There is a minimum threshold for how many signer nodes need to be running at any given time in order for BTC stacking rewards to be paid out.

 ## Running a Bitcoin Full Node

 The first step is to get a Bitcoin full node up and running.